hyrodium/ElasticSurfaceEmbedding.jl/docs/src/index.md

         <img src="img/craft_thumbnail.png">
     </div>
     <div style="display:table-cell; vertical-align:middle;">
-        Download the <a href="https://github.com/hyrodium/ElasticSurfaceEmbedding.jl/tree/develop/craft">Paraboloid example</a> and <a href="../craft">make your own surface model</a>.
+        Download and print a paraboloid example or a hyperbolic paraboloid example from <a href="https://arxiv.org/abs/2211.06372">my paper on arXiv</a>, and <a href="../craft">make your own surface model</a>.
         Laser cutting machine is useful, but it's not necessary.
     </div>
 </div>